Keiser University Announces Scholarship Partnership with the

 - All applicants will be reviewed by the selection committee made up of Automotive Dealership Management faculty to determine eligibility and merit for this scholarship.

-- The recipient may attend Keiser starting in the fall of 2018.
+- The recipient may attend Keiser starting in the Winter/Spring of 2019.